LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/Experiments/Experiment_11.md

 * R Libararies : ggplot2, Lattice, highcharter, Leaflet, RColorBrewer, Plotly, sunburstR, RGL, dygraphs

 ## Theory to be written:
-1. Explore 5 Python Data Visualization Libraries in Python and write their features & applications.
+1. Write the features & applications of 5 Data Visualization Libraries in Python.
-2. Explore 5 Python Data VisualizationLibraries in R and write their features & applications.
+2. Write the features & applications of 5 Data Visualization Libraries in R.

 ## Outcome :
 * Identified the Data Visualziation Libraries in Python and R